devstream-io/devstream/ROADMAP.md

 - Plugin dependency management: a common way to handle plugin dependencies and execution order using graph/topology sort.
 - Automated e2e testing: AWS EKS cluster with Terraform.
 - Trello plugin that creates boards.

+v0.4.0-v0.5.0:
+- generic GitLab CI plugin
+- define variables and use it in the config file.
+- auto-complete support for `dtm` commands